 At first Pilate tried to pass Jesus off to King Herod, but he was brought back, and Pilate told the Jewish priests he could find no fault with Jesus.
 The priests reminded him that anyone who claimed to be a king speaks against Caesar.
 Pilate publicly washed his hands of responsibility, yet ordered the crucifixion in response to the demands of the crowd.
 The Roman soldiers whipped and beat Jesus, placed a crown of thorns on his head and then led him off to Mount Calvary.

-Three days after his death, Jesus’ tomb was found empty.
+Three days after his death, Jesus's tomb was found empty.
 He had risen from the dead and appeared first to Mary Magdalene and then to his mother Mary.
 They both informed the disciples, who were in hiding, and later, Jesus appeared to them and told them not to be afraid.
 During this brief time, he beseeched his disciples to go into the world and preach the gospel to all humanity.
 After 40 days, Jesus led his disciples to Mount Olivet, east of Jerusalem.
-Jesus spoke his final words to them, saying they would receive the power of the Holy Spirit.
-Then Jesus was taken upward on a cloud and ascended into heaven.
+Jesus spoke his final words to them, saying that they would receive the power of the Holy Spirit, before he was taken upward on a cloud and ascended into heaven.